 276 points or more

-|Adults at these levels can be considered proficient at working with information and ideas in texts.
-They have a range of higher literacy skills from the ability to understand, interpret, and synthesize information across multiple, complex texts to the ability to evaluate the reliability of sources and infer sophisticated meanings and complex ideas from written sources.||Adults at these levels can be considered proficient at working with mathematical information and ideas.
-They have a range of numeracy skills from the ability to recognize mathematical relationships and apply proportions to the ability to understand abstract representations of mathematical concepts and engage in complex reasoning about quantities and data.|
+|Adults at this level can be considered proficient at working with information and ideas in texts.
+Their higher literacy skills range from the ability to understand, interpret, and synthesize information across multiple, complex texts to the ability to evaluate the reliability of sources and infer sophisticated meanings and complex ideas from written sources.

 Reporting on PS-TRE skills is problematic at the county level because the percentage of people who completed PIAAC on a computer is likely to vary widely across counties.
 It could be misleading to compare average PS-TRE scores or the percentage of the population at a certain PS-TRE proficiency level, because they may represent different percentages of the population as well as different populations (e.g., just the most computer savvy in one county versus a cross-section of computer users in another).
 Without knowing whether 90 percent or 15 percent of a county's population completed the assessment on a computer, a score of, say, 500 is both not meaningful and misleading.
 While respondents were encouraged to use the computer for the assessment if they were able, the percentage using the computer could be influenced by personal preference as well.
 Therefore, the meaning of the percentage at each proficiency level is also influenced by the percentage of respondents who used the computer to complete the assessment.
 In addition, complete covariance information is not available for respondents who did not use the computer for the assessment.
 The estimates of PS-TRE performance also have large standard errors that depend on estimates of computer use per county, which also have large standard errors that need to be factored in.
 For these reasons, it was determined that PS-TRE was not a solid domain for reporting state- and county-level estimates.